-If you take the proper medication, it’s possible that HIV may never progress to AIDS.
+With the proper medication and management, it’s possible that HIV may never progress to a later stage.

-Most of the time, HPV causes no long-term health problems.
-Your overall outlook depends on any conditions that result from HPV.
+Most of the time, however, HPV causes no long-term health problems.
+The overall outlook depends on any conditions that result from HPV and screening frequency.

-- Use a condom when having vaginal, oral, or anal sex.
+- using a condom when having vaginal, oral, or anal sex

-Talk to your doctor to learn more about screening and preventive care.
+Talk to a doctor to learn more about screening and preventive care.